boxbeam/RedLib/README.md

 Hologram - Lets you build and manipulate holograms with armor stands easily

 LocationUtils - Lets you check whether a certain location is safe, and find the closest safe location to another location

+EntityPersistor - Lets you wrap an Entity using a proxy to ensure that, even if the entity's chunk is unloaded, the Entity reference will remain valid and can be used to manipulate or get info about the entity